architecture-first/boa-showcase/docs/programming/Overview.md

 It is important to analyze whether a feature should be solved by two separate microservices or one combined microservice.
 The answer is case by case and based on analysis.

-With the [Architecture-First](https://tonymarius.substack.com/p/architecture-first-strategy?utm_source=url) approach, the BOA Actor division is a nice reason to split an application.
+With the [Architecture-First](https://tonymarius.substack.com/p/architecture-first-strategy?utm_source=url) strategy, the BOA Actor division is a nice reason to split an application.
 Alternatively, the non-BOA technique to split a microservice is based on process breakdowns.

 ![](images/Vision/boa-general-documentation-Vision-Loose-Coupling.drawio.png)